rladies/meetup-presentations_santabarbara/README.md

 We are part of the Global RLadies+ group.
 You can access our presentations, R scripts and more below, and by exploring the [RLadies+ Global Github account](https://github.com/rladies).
 Follow us on Bluesky [\@rladiessb.bsky.social](https://bsky.app/profile/rladiessb.bsky.social) to stay up to date about RLadies+ news!

-Please visit our [Meetup page](https://www.meetup.com/rladies-santa-barbara/) for meetup information and to RSVP to our events.
+Please visit our [Meetup page](https://www.meetup.com/rladies-santa-barbara/) for meetup information and to RSVP to our upcoming events.

-## Upcoming events

 ## Past events